Australian M&A enters a new merger review era

 Very large acquirers

-• Acquirer group’s Australian turnover is greater than $500 million; and
+• Acquirer group’s Australian turnover is greater than $500 million; AND

 Serial acquirers